North West Frontier (film): Filming

 The production started in Rajasthan, India in April 1959.
 More recalled in his memoirs that it was a physically difficult shoot with many of the cast and crew falling ill with dysentery and other illnesses.
 The unit stayed at a former Maharajah's palace which had been turned into a hotel.
 Several Rajasthan landmarks were used as filming locations.
 Jal Mahal (meaning "Water Palace") in Jaipur city, the capital of the state of Rajasthan, represented the Maharaja's palace at the start of the film.
 Although it now stands within Man Sagar Lake, the water levels in the 1950s were so low, horseriders could be filmed riding up to its entrance.
 In Amber the Amber Fort was used as the British governor's residence; other scenes prominently feature the Jagat Shiromani Temple complex.
-Hundreds of extras were employed for the shots filmed in India.
-The metre-gauge railway running through Jaipur was used for the scenes where More escapes by train and later discovers the massacre of the refugee train.
+Hundreds of extras were employed for the scenes filmed in India.
+The metre-gauge railway running through Jaipur was used for the establishing shots of the Indian railway system.
+For instance the station in the film's fictional town of Haserabad was a goods yard on a spur line leading to Nindhar Benar station was the location of the refugee train massacre.
+A massive film set was built for the scenes when the train escapes from the besieged town; stone walls, which were 120 m long and 8 m high, along with twin towers, gateway and railway track took 700 workmen about two months to build.

 The Anchurón bridge in southern Spain was used for exteriors in the bomb-damaged bridge scenes.
 Studio sets and models were used for close ups.
 The real bridge was renovated in the 1970s.